Improved DC Programming Approaches for Solving the Quadratic Eigenvalue Complementarity Problem: Experimental results

-Secondly, we have tested the performance (CPU time and number of iterations) of DCAs for solving $(P_{DC})$, $(P'_{DC})$, $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ without local dc decomposition.
-The convex quadratic subproblems will be solved by Gurobi.
-The numerical results are summarized in \Cref{tab:numresultsdcas} with starting point given in \Cref{sec:startingpoint} and with all $\epsilon_{i\in \IntEnt{1,3}}=\epsilon=10^{-3}$.
+We have tested the performance (CPU time and number of iterations) of DCA for solving $(P_{DC})$, $(P'_{DC})$, $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ without local dc decomposition.
+The convex quadratic subproblems were solved by GUROBI.
+The numerical results are summarized in Table \ref{tab:numresultsdcas} with all $\epsilon_{i\in \IntEnt{1,3}}=\epsilon=10^{-3}$ and in Table \ref{tab:numresultsdcasbis} with all $\epsilon_{i\in \IntEnt{1,3}}=\epsilon=10^{-3}$.
+The starting points are computed by the heuristic described in subsection \ref{subsec:startingpoint}.
+The values in AVG and STD stand for the average and the standard deviation of the corresponding column.

-We observed in \Cref{tab:numresultsdcas} that all these algorithms have gotten very similar computed eigenvalues.
-However, the performance of DCAs are quite different.
-The DCAs for $(P_{DC})$ and $(P'_{DC})$ seems not so sensitive with respect to both the increase of problem size and the decrease of tolerance $\epsilon$, while it is often observed unstable in number of iterations in $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$.
-For example, in Rand($0,10,05$), Rand($0,100,05$) and Rand($0,1,50$), DCAs for $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ perform very slowly with a lots of iterations, but in some of other cases such as Rand($0,10,30$) and Rand($0,100,50$), DCAs for $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ get very fast convergence.
-This unstable issue seems much more visible in most of tested cases when the tolerance $\epsilon$ is decreased, see \Cref{tab:numresultsdcasbis} for $\epsilon$ decreased to $10^{-4}$.
-This sensitivity issue is probably caused by the impact of the parameters $\rho_1$ and $\rho_2$, since a bigger $\rho$ will lead to a worse dc decomposition and yield a bad quality in DCA.
+Based on the set of problems that we have tested, we observe in Table \ref{tab:numresultsdcas} that all these algorithms got very similar computed eigenvalues, but their performances are quite different.
+The AVG in iterations and CPU time for DCSOS formulations ($(P_{DC})$ and $(P'_{DC})$) are smaller than those for universal dc formulations ($(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$), and this difference becomes particularly evident in Table \ref{tab:numresultsdcasbis} when $\epsilon$ is decreased.
+The STD in iterations and CPU time for DCSOS formulations are less sensitive than for the universal dc decompositions with respect to both the increase of problem size and the decrease of tolerance $\epsilon$.
+For instance, DCA for $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ perform very slowly with many iterations, but in some other cases such as Rand($0,10,30$) and Rand($0,100,50$), DCA for $(\hat{P}_{DC})$ and $(\hat{P}'_{DC})$ has a very fast convergence.
+This unstable issue for the universal dc decomposition seems much more visible for most of the test problems when the tolerance $\epsilon$ is decreased (see Table \ref{tab:numresultsdcasbis} for $\epsilon$ equal to $10^{-4}$).
+This sensitivity issue is probably caused by the impact of the parameters $\rho_1$ and $\rho_2$, since a bigger $\rho$ leads to a worse dc decomposition and yields a bad quality in DCA.
 Thus, their performances are hopefully to be improved by using local dc decompositions since $\rho_i^k\leq \rho, i=1,2$.